 Dr. Chin graduated from Swarthmore College with a degree in biochemistry, completed medical school at UC Davis, and earned a master’s degree in public health from UC Berkeley.
 He completed his residency at Children’s Hospital Oakland.
 Dr. Chin joined Private Medical during its formative years in an effort to forge a more patient-centric pediatric care experience.
 In addition to overseeing pediatrics for Private Medical, he plays a leadership role in the American Academy of Pediatrics’ efforts to improve children’s environmental health.
 Dr. Chin has also done public health work in developing countries, including Liberia and Thailand.
 He loves doting on his two children and enjoys tennis, running, and opera.

 Dr. Montgomery grew up in New York in a family with deep roots in the San Francisco Bay Area.
 She earned a bachelor’s degree in history from Yale University and worked in investment banking and biotechnology before pursuing her career in medicine.
 After graduating from Columbia University College of Physicians and Surgeons, she completed her residency at UCSF, where she also served as chief resident.
-Dr. Montgomery serves on the boards of two non-profit organizations: Family House, which provides a home away form home for families of children with cancer and other life-threatening illnesses, and Kesem, which supports children who are impacted by a parent’s cancer.
-She has three children and two step-children, ranging in age from 15 to 22.
+Dr. Montgomery serves on the board of Family House, which provides a home away from home for the families of children with cancer and other life-threatening illnesses.
+She lives in San Francisco with her three children and two dogs.

 Dr. Christina Pham studied human biology at Stanford University and health care systems at Oxford University, before earning her medical degree at the UCSF School of Medicine.
 Upon completing her internal medicine residency at Harvard Medical School/Cambridge Health Alliance, she began working at the UCSF National Center of Excellence in Women’s Health, and most recently practiced adult primary care within their Executive Health Practice.
 Dr. Pham believes in a humanistic, holistic approach to health and wellness that is based on a personal partnership with her patients.
 She enjoys playing tennis, dancing, and cake decorating.
 Dr. Pham lives in San Francisco with her husband who is a thoracic surgeon, and their three children.